jinto4638/jinto4638/README.md

 - 🏷️ My name is Jinto🥳
-- 🎓 completed bachelor of technology Mechanical engineering in kmct College of engineering under Calicut University
+- 🎓 completed Bachelor of technology Mechanical engineering in kmct College of engineering under Calicut University
-- 🖥️ Currently Learning Python, HTML etc
+- 🖥️ Currently Learning Python, HTML,CSS, JavaScript,PHP etc.
 - 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/jinto4638?tab=repositories)
 - 🔭 I'm collaborating in more private or public repositories and organizations
 - 🌐 I'm from kannur, Kerala, India 🇮🇳